HISTORY OF DUDE

 DUDE is a collection of queer and trans perspectives on various topics related to trans guys.

-DUDE is a not for profit creative resource designed to celebrate positive representation of trans guys and to share skills and knowledge within our wider community.
+DUDE is a creative resource designed to celebrate positive representation of trans guys and to share skills and knowledge within our wider community.

 DUDE magazine explores sex, sexual health, relationships, mental health, bodies and diversity between transguys and the wider community.

 We accept that categories such as ‘transguys’ are not all-encompassing, yet on this we refer to the wisdom of Gayle Rubin, who suggests: